 Chirine is the part time Communication Officer of the PDD Secretariat.
 When not at work, she can be found scuba diving underwater, taking a walk in the mountains, around a table enjoying good food, or having fun with her family.

-Erick Mutshayani, Administration Analyst
+Erick Mutshayani, Administration Officer

 Erick Mutshayani graduated with a BA Honours in English and Communications from Midlands State University, Zimbabwe, and an MA in International Development from the University of Sheffield, UK.
 Prior to joining the Platform, Erick worked with several NGOs in communication, research, and administrative capacities in South Africa, Tanzania and the United Kingdom.
-Before joining the Platform as an Administrative Analyst, Erick completed two internships with the United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA) and the Platform on Disaster Dispalcement in Geneva as a Humanitarian Affairs Intern and Policy and Communications Intern.
+Before joining the Platform as an Administrative Officer, Erick completed two internships with the United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA) and the Platform on Disaster Displacement in Geneva as a Humanitarian Affairs Intern and Policy and Communications Intern.
 Erick speaks English and a variety of local languages from Southern Africa (Shona, Ndebele, Nyanja, Tonga and Zulu), and he is currently learning French.
 He enjoys being in multi-cultural multi-lingual settings, travelling and has a strong interest in humanitarian affairs.